Leading your church to pray for their personal evangelism efforts may not be as easy as you think.

 Worship is where we connect with the Father’s heart.

-Praising God for his works, thanking God for making a relationship with Him possible, and declaring one to another the marvelous works of the Lord strengthens our faith and reminds us to always be watching for God’s activity in our life.
+Praising God for his works, thanking God for making a relationship with Him possible, and declaring one to another the marvelous works of the Lord strengthens our faith and reminds us to always be watching for God’s activity in our lives.

 3. Lead in a time of confession and prayer ministry with one another.